CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 ```

-If we want to do this, we can still use arrow functions but we can't use the implicit return.
+So we will use arrow functions but we should not use the implicit return for now..

 #### Exercise F (estimate: 10 min)